Image provided by Kitano Tenmangu Shrine

 Stroll amongst the bursting plum garden, enjoy an open-air tea ceremony from the geiko and maiko of Kamishichiken district, and the excitement of the Tenjin Market.

 February 25th is the memorial day of Michizane Sugawara, a Heian-period court officer and deity of the shrine who loved plum flowers very much.
-During this festival, a special ceremony will be held to console his spirit.
+During this festival, a special plum blossom memorial ceremony will be held in the main hall, and events will be held to ward off bad luck.
 There will also be a large-scale outdoor tea party, based on the “Kitano Ochanoyu” tea party once held here by Hideyoshi Toyotomi, one of the most powerful samurai lords in the 16th century.
-Geiko and maiko from the nearby Kamishichiken neighborhood will serve bowls of tea for visitors.
-This plum festival heralds the beginning of spring in Kyoto.
+Open-air tea ceremony seating will be set up in the plum blossom on the shrine grounds (10 a.m. - 3 p.m.).
+The tea ceremony will be performed by geiko and maiko from the nearby Kamishichiken district.
 On the day of the festival, Kitano Tenmangu Shrine's treasure hall will be open to the public, and “Tenjin-ichi,” the large monthly market, will also be underway.

-Tea ceremony ticket: 1,500 yen (includes special exhibition of shrine treasures and an offering for the shrine) (As of last year)
+Tea ceremony ticket: 2,000 yen (includes special exhibition of shrine treasures and an offering for the shrine)